maldi-tof-hk/maldi-tof-hk/README.md

 - All Python files import modules using relative paths from the root of this repository.
 Please add a `.pth` file pointing to this repository in your `site-packages` folder for module imports to function properly
+- This project uses Tensorflow v2.15.1 which no longer supports GPU aceleration on Windows.
+If you are using Windows, you should execute training scripts in a CUDA-enabled WSL environment to leverage GPU acceleration